wjb321/nRF5283-/uart/README.rst

 .. _Toggle_Led:

-Toggle LED
+UARTE
 ################

 .. contents::
    :local:
    :depth: 2

-The main objective is to drive LED toggle, configure the analysis pins as output ports, and understand the relevant electrical characteristics
+The main objective is to try on uartE(uart with easyDMA), configure the analysis pins as output ports, and understand the relevant electrical characteristics

 Some configurations
 ************
-a.
-Pin sensing mechanism: high, low, dis, mask
-b.
-Pull configuration:
-c.
-Connect or disconnect input buffer
-d.
-Drive configuration: s0/h0/d0|s1/h1/d1
+| configure tx 6
+| configure rx 8

 Regarding driving issues
 ************
-The different options specify how a configured GPIO pin sinks current when you set it low (write 0 to the pin) and how a configured pin sources current when you set it high (write 1 to the pin).

-| Standard means the pin will be sourced or sinked with up to 0.5 mA for the assigned signal (high or low)
-| High source means the pin will be sourced with up to 5.0 mA for high signal
-| High sink means the pin will be sinked with up to 15.0 mA for low signal
-| Disconnected means there is no drive, the pin is high impedance.
-Consequently, there is no current flowing to or from the pin, no matter the drive of any external circuit connected to the pin.
+1. there are legacy uart and uarte
+2. support blocking and non-blocking
+3. support onging aborting rx and tx tansfers
+4. double rx buffering
+5. with and without hardware flow control
+6. peripherals using EasyDMA can work only with buffers that are placed in the data RAM region, sometimes ,compliers might choose to use a different region for data placement, for instance, place a constant buffer in the code flash, then the UARTE peripherals can not be used to transfer data from the buffer.

 The sample supports the dev board:
 ************